rajat-abhinav/vprofile-project/README.md

 # Prerequisites
 # This is to check the tagging and other option in GIT Commit.
+# This is the seccond tagging test. for Version 1.2.2
 - JDK 21
 - Maven 3
 - MySQL 8